heat on-demand for water and heating

 heat when needed

 Engineers at Aalberts have developed a heat-storage solution known as FlexTherm, an essential product in the energy transition.
-FlexTherm uses inorganic salts as phase change materials rather than water, and when the salt is heated to 70C via an electric spiral it becomes completely liquid.
+FlexTherm uses inorganic salts as phase change materials rather than water, and when the salt is heated to 75C via an electric element it becomes liquid.
 When someone in the house turns on the hot water tap, the salt cools down and gives off the energy to water-filled exchangers, which supply hot tap water.
-The system stores heat when electricity is cheaply available, and requires 3x less space than conventional water storage tanks.
+The system stores heat when electricity is cheaply available, and requires three times less space than conventional water storage tanks.